sqlancer/sqlancer.github.io/_posts/2023-07-22-gsoc-sqlancer-final.md

 ## Overview

 SQLancer generates a large number of statements, but not all of them are relevant to the bug.
-To automatically reduce the test cases, [Yutan Yang](https://github.com/ColinYoungTaro) implemented two reducers in SQLancer, the statement reducer and the AST-based reducer.
+To automatically reduce the test cases, I implemented two reducers in SQLancer, the statement reducer and the AST-based reducer.

 ## Statement Reducer